dnwk/Penrose-Library-Blog/_posts/2019-03-25-an-evening-of-reflections-with-professor-david-schmitz.md

   Thursday, Mar.
 28 at 7 p.m. at Allen Reading Room, Penrose Library

   A Lecture on “the Liberal Arts in Crisis in the 1970s: A Preview of Volume III of the History of Whitman College”

-  Dr. David F. Schmitz, will discuss archival research and the problems that faced Whitman College (and all liberal arts colleges) in the mid-1970s.
 layout: post
 permalink: >
   https://library.whitman.edu/blog/an-evening-of-reflections-with-professor-david-schmitz/